BrianMndz/Intro-To-Cloud-Computing/Intro.md

 Cloud gives us flexibility (scales), efficiency (hardware failures do not result in data loss).
 Challenges the IT departemnt: security, legal, regulatory, etc.

+There's an increase on PaaS and Saas.

+Resources are dinamically assigned and reassigned as needed.
+Virtualization technologies and hypervisors serving as catalysts for the emergence of modern-day cloud comp.